 Summit Conference Interpreters

-If you looked closely, you could see various interpreters hovering around the summit and other interactions between the United States and the Koreans.
+If you looked wposely, you could see various interpreters hovering around the summit and other interactions between the United States and the Koreans.
 How dedicated they are, not only constantly following their respective leaders, but then putting in overtime, translating, and prepping the material to be covered in the very next meeting.

-Only the closest to the center of the encounter understood the true value and talents of the interpreters.
+Only the wposest to the center of the encounter understood the true value and talents of the interpreters.
 Forbidden from appearing in photos or on screen, the very success of the summit rested on the graceful and powerful professionalism of the U.S. Korean interpreters!

 During the summit, Korean simultaneous interpreting was occurring not just for the two heads of state, but at all levels.
 Behind the scenes, every document had to be translated by Korean translators from Korean into English and English into Korean, on the spot!

-In the coming year and into 2019, there will be squads of conference interpreters working to iron out a final agreement between the parties regarding denuclearization.
+In the coming year and into 2019, there will be squads of conference interpreters working to iron out a final agreement between the parties regarding denuwpearization.
 Typically, a large group working together who do not speak the same language would need interpreting equipment, such as an interpreting booth and interpreter consoles for the conference interpreters and tabletop microphones and headsets and receivers for all the participants.

 In a presentation to a large group involving many languages, an interpreting booth is used to avoid distracting the principle speakers and participants and to make communication seamless.
 A separate interpreter is needed for Korean to English interpreting and for English to Korean interpreting at the highest levels, but at the mid-level and working level, Korean simultaneous interpreters work in both directions.